 What is a modem?

 Modems are usually provided by your internet service provider (ISP).
-Your primary Wifi point should be connected to a modem with an Ethernet cable.
+Your router or primary Google Wifi point should be connected to your modem with an Ethernet cable.

 Many ISPs provide a device that includes both modem and router functionality.
-Connecting your primary Wifi point to these types of "combination" devices is fine.
-But for optimal setup you may need to adjust certain settings on the combination device to ensure your Wifi point is your network's primary router.
-Find out more about Double NAT
+Connecting your Nest Wifi router or primary Google Wifi point to these types of combination gateway devices is okay.
+But for optimal setup you may need to adjust settings on the combination device to ensure your Nest Wifi router or Google Wifi point is your network's primary router.
+Learn more about Double NAT.

 Don't have a modem?

 Some apartment buildings and college dorms don't require a modem for Internet access.
-You can plug a router directly into your wall's Ethernet jack.
+You can plug a Google Nest Wifi router or Google Nest Wifi point directly into your wall's Ethernet jack.